Close Menu

 THE SYMPTOMS OF ALZHEIMER’S DISEASE

 Alzheimer’s disease gets worse over time.
-As the symptoms become more serious it effects your ability to perform basic tasks.
-For example, you may have trouble paying your bills or lose interest in your favorite hobbies.
-You might struggle at work to follow instructions, learn new information, or complete tasks.
-Given time, your symptoms will become worse and as the disease advances you will no longer be able to work.
+As the symptoms become more serious it affects your ability to perform basic tasks.
+For example, you may have trouble paying your bills.
+Or, you might lose interest in your favorite hobbies.

 YOUR RESIDUAL FUNCTIONAL CAPACITY